Kotlin/kotlinx.coroutines/docs/flow.md

 ### Intermediate flow operators

-Flows can be transformed with operators similarly to collections and sequences.
+Flows can be transformed with operators, just as you would with collections and sequences.
 Intermediate operators are applied to an upstream flow and return a downstream flow.
 These operators are cold, just like flows are.
 A call to such an operator is not a suspending function itself.
 It works quickly, returning the definition of a new transformed flow.

 The basic operators have familiar names like [map] and [filter].
-The important difference from sequences is that blocks of code inside those operators can call suspending functions.
+The important difference to sequences is that blocks of code inside these operators can call suspending functions.

-For example, a flow of incoming requests can be mapped to results with the [map] operator even when performing a request is a long-running operation that is implemented by a suspending function:
+For example, a flow of incoming requests can be mapped to the results with the [map] operator, even when performing a request is a long-running operation that is implemented by a suspending function:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">